Michael-Hecht-Bucher/SLiMFold/README.md

 # SLiMFold Pipeline

 **Have you noticed two or more short peptide sequences that bind to the same target protein in nearly identical ways?** If so, you may have discovered a novel short linear motif (**SLiM**)!
 SLiMs are brief amino acid segments that often mediate critical protein–protein interactions.
 Identifying and characterizing these motifs can be challenging, but that’s precisely where **SLiMFold** comes in.
 SLiMFold is a modular pipeline designed to systematically uncover, analyze, and refine potential SLiMs using a powerful combination of sequence- and structure-based bioinformatics tools.
 From an initial set of suspected motif-containing sequences, SLiMFold will:
   - Generate Position-Specific Scoring Matrices (PSSMs) from your input motifs.
-Search Large Proteomes to find novel motif occurrences, while filtering based on predicted secondary structure, disorder, and binding regions (**Prerun.ipynb**).
+Search Large Proteomes to find novel motif occurrences, while filtering based on predicted secondary structure, disorder, and binding regions.
+It also builds multiple sequence alignments (MSAs) and prepares peptide–bait pairs for downstream prediction (**Prerun.ipynb**).
-  - Perform Advanced Structural Predictions of motif-target complexes (**ColabFold_looped.ipynb**)
+  - Perform structural predictions of motif–target complexes using AlphaFold2 via a modified ColabFold interface (**ColabFold_looped.ipynb**)
-  - Perform robust postanalysis to cluster, visualize, and interpret your results (**Postanalysis.ipynb**).
+  - Conduct robust postanalysis to extract structural metrics, visualize results, and cluster similar predictions to identify distinct motif classes (**Postanalysis.ipynb**).

 Whether you’re confirming a newly found SLiM or expanding your knowledge of known motifs, SLiMFold streamlines the entire process, delivering high-confidence predictions suitable for downstream experimental validation.
 Below you will find instructions for installing dependencies, running each notebook, and interpreting the results. (*Note that for very large bait proteins (> 2,950 residues), a H100 GPU might be required, which is not directly accessible within ColabFold.*).